marcusfgardiner/CV/README.md

 #### Relationships and teamwork

 The brightest points of my working day are the breakthrough moments I have in relationships and teams.
-The central theme for my personal growth has been the mentors I have had and the people I have been lucky enough to mentor: they have helped me think differently, perform as my best self and ultimately be myself.
+The central theme for my personal growth has been the mentors I have had and the people I have been lucky enough to mentor: they have helped me learn, think differently and ultimately perform at my best.

 * **Key achievement:** I took great pride in learning and then demystifying technical skills for my colleagues and clients at Deloitte.
 In 2017, I led the development and delivery of a brand new Strategy & Operations Analytics Bootcamp for over 200 consultants.